lissadesouzacampos/lissadesouzacampos/README.md

  ## Well hello there 🌌

- ### I'm Lissa and I'm a physicist
+ ### I'm Lissa and I'm a phd in mathematical physicist

-🏢 I'm currently a research fellow in the University of Pavia, Italy

-📄 all my papers are available on [ArVix](https://arxiv.org/search/?query=Campos%2C+L+d+S&searchtype=author&abstracts=show&order=-announced_date_first&size=50) and on [Inspire](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20Lissa%20de%20Souza%20Campos)

-✉️ reach me at lissa.desouzacampos@unipv.it

-### working on Quantum Field Theory on Curved Spacetimes

-🔮 on the construction of physically-sensible states for free, scalar, massive, quantum fields on static spacetimes

-🔦 on probing quantum states with Unruh-DeWitt particle detectors

-📉 on thermal effects of black holes

-### and uploading my notebooks here
+🐦 I'm currently in-between stuff

+### Here on my github you can find

-⌛ the numerical analyses of my papers
+📉 notebooks with the numerical analyses of my papers

-🔧 simple Mathematica packages (for personal use) that really simplifies the computations I perform
+🔧 simple Mathematica packages (for personal use) that really simplified the computations I performed during my phd

+🎯 projects I've worked on for personal/professional development or just for fun

+### Most of my work on Quantum Field Theory on Curved Spacetimes is available online

+📄 my papers are available on [ArVix](https://arxiv.org/search/?query=Campos%2C+L+d+S&searchtype=author&abstracts=show&order=-announced_date_first&size=50) and on [Inspire](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20Lissa%20de%20Souza%20Campos)

+### Contact me

 If you have criticisms, doubts, suggestions, or are interested in improving one of these simple packages, making it more professional, or would like to collaborate in the development of a new one, please contact me and we can work on it together 🙂

+✉️ reach me at lissa.campos@alumni.usp.br